padrinobook/padrinobook/02-job-board-application.md

     $ git add .
     $ git commit -m 'first commit of a marvelous padrino application'

-Can you remember what the git commands are doing.
-If yes or no, just read the following explanation to refresh your memory:
+Can you remember what the git commands are doing?
+The following explanation will refresh your memory if you have forgot, don't worry it'll become second nature to you in due course:

 - `git init` - initialize a new git repository
 - `git add .` - add recursively all files to staging
 - `git commit -m ` - check in your changes in the repository

-Because we are hosting our application on [github]( "github") we need to push the project on the platform.
+Because we are hosting our application on [github]( "github") we need to push the project onto the platform.
 (TODO: installation explanation of github, maybe just a link)

     $ git remote add origin git@github.com:matthias-guenther/job_off_app.git